IgniteUI/igniteui-docfx/en/components/drop_down.md

 ```

-If the sample is configured properly, a list  of countries should be displayed as a group under EU header and UK as a non-interactive item.
+If the sample is configured properly, a list  of countries should be displayed as a group under EU header, UK as a non-interactive item, and Bulgaria as selected item.

 <div class="sample-container" style="height: 380px">
     <iframe id="dropdown-sample-3-iframe" src='{environment:demosBaseUrl}/dropdown-sample-3' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>